cburgmer/pdfserver/README.rst

 Pdfserver is a webservice that offers common PDF operations like joining documents or selecting pages.
-It is based on Django and depends on pyPdf to manipulate PDFs.
+It is based on the Python based microframework Flask and depends on pyPdf to manipulate PDFs.

 Rationale
 =========